Flag of Maine: Militia flags

-Bicentennial Flag of 2020
+2020 Bicentennial flag

 In 2019, Maine lawmakers introduced a bill to adopt a simpler flag for the state, based on the original 1901 flag.
 A flag with a buff background, a blue star, and green pine tree from the Merchant and Marine flag, created by the Maine Flag Company, was one of the proposed options.
 Maine resident Jeff Van West also submitted a design for the new flag.
 His flag had a white star on a dark blue of a night sky over a lighter blue representing the rivers, ponds, and oceanfront of Maine.
 He had the tree extend off the flag border to give the feeling of being in the forest looking out over the water.

 The measure to change the state flag failed.
 However, the legislature approved creating a flag for Maine's Bicentennial in 2020.
-Secretary of State Matt Dunlap submitted three designs for public comment: one of his own design, one using the Maine Bicentennial Committee logo, and a third based on Van West's flag, but replacing the white star with the full-color Dirigo Star from the state flag.
-After the third design won the contest, Van West offered Dunlap a further revision replacing the colored Dirigo Star with a simplified white one.
-Dunlap approved that version as the Maine 2020 Bicentennial Flag.
+Secretary of State Matt Dunlap submitted three designs for public comment: one of his own design, one using the Maine Bicentennial Committee logo, and a third based on Van West's flag, but replacing the white star with the red/gold/white Dirigo Star from the state flag.
+After the third design won the contest, Van West offered Dunlap a further revision replacing the multicolored Dirigo Star with a monochromatic white version.
+Dunlap approved that design as the Maine 2020 Bicentennial Flag.